LoanpyDataHub/ronataswestoldturkic/docs/mkcldf.rst

 Step 5: Run lexibank script
 ---------------------------

-This script combines files from the raw and etc folders and creates and populates the folder cldf
+This script combines files from the raw and etc folders and populates the folder cldf

 .. code-block:: sh